manistal/mscs630_manistal/notes/chapter02.md

 - Zm = { 0, 1, 2, ... m - 1 }
 - where Zm is the set of remainders when dividing by m

+## Simplification of Congruences

+- If a divides b, then any congruence where  ax is congruent with c(mod b) will also be a congruence of ax = c(mod a)
+- This means you can simplify any redudant congruences in a system of equations

+## Chinese Remainder Theorm

+- A system of congruences of n1, n2, n3 which are relatively prime, any integers b1, b2, b3 where
+    `bn mod(nn)` all have a unique modulo X

+- Provides to us that a unique solution is possible